matbesancon/hugo-site/content/authors/admin/_index.md

 On a personal note, I read both fiction (mostly history, detective, thrillers and fantasy) and non-fiction books (on economic policy, education, transportation systems, the energy transition);
 a more detailed readling list can be found on my [goodread](https://www.goodreads.com/review/list/110133896).
 I also enjoy games in various formats (tabletop, video, board, card) and cooking (from fermentation attempts to pasta recipes and coffee brewing).
-I regularly run (mostly short trails) and rock-climb (primarily bouldering).
+I regularly run (mostly short trails) and climb on colorful plastic (primarily bouldering).